Table of Contents

 Printing (press operation)

-Printing in the second sense of the word—that is, press operation—is the technique by which ink or other colouring agent, transferred to paper or any other material, is localized on printing surfaces delimited by the composition of texts or the making of illustration material.
+Printing in the second sense of the word—that is, press operation—is the technique by which ink or other coloring agent, transferred to paper or any other material, is localized on printing surfaces delimited by the composition of texts or the making of illustration material.

-Colour printing
+Color printing

-Printing colours by superposition requires the exact positioning on top of one another of the successively printed constituent parts of the picture (usually printed in this order: magenta, yellow, cyan, black).
+Printing colors by superposition requires the exact positioning on top of one another of the successively printed constituent parts of the picture (usually printed in this order: magenta, yellow, cyan, black).
 The finer the definition of the screen, the more precise this positioning must be.

 Letterpress printing